eProsima/AML-IP/amlip_docs/rst/user_manual/scenarios/workload_distribution.rst

 .. note::

-    More specific Data Type will be implemented in future releases for efficiency improvements.
+    A more specific Data Type will be implemented in future releases for efficiency improvements.